flavioochoa/Where-I-Have-Been-Application/README.md

 # Functionality of the application

 This application will allow creating/removing/updating/fetching places where you have been.
-Each place item can optionally have multiple attachment image.
+Each place item can optionally have an image.
 Each user only has access to the places that he/she has created.
 Fetched places should appear on Google Map as markers.
 You can see images taken in the place by clicking on the marker.

 # Implemented functionality